grammyjs/website/site/docs/plugins/transformer-throttler.md

 bot.command("/example", (ctx) => ctx.reply("I am throttled"));

-// If you are using throttler, you most likely want to use a runner to handle updates concurrently run(bot);
+// If you are using throttler, you most likely want to use a runner to handle updates concurrently. run(bot);
 ```